ttelcl/jsdata/README.md

 # Models

-Each models is defined as a JavaScript model of the JSON output.
+Each model is defined as a JavaScript DSL model of the intended JSON output.
 The structure of objects and arrays is copied from the input (skipping input fields that are not named in the model).
 A primitive value in the model is just an indicator of the type of data expected: a string in the input is copied to the output if the model has any string in that position (the value of the string doesn't matter, so use a plain `""` to keep it simple).
 Similar rules apply for numbers and booleans.
 Mismatched values are not copied.

+When modeling an array, the first matching child model is used.

 ## Matcher functions

 In addition to literals (be they primitives or composites) you can also use function values to provide more powerful matching and transformation options.
-The `match` and `makeMatch` namespace objects in `json-reshape.js` provide collections of functions designed to be used for this purpose.
+The `match` and `makeMatch` namespace objects in `json-reshape.js` provide collections of such "matcher" functions and "matcher factory" functions designed to be used for this purpose.

+A _matcher function_ has the type `{(data: any) => any}`.
+It takes the value fragment from the input data and matches it to the model that is implied in the matcher function.
+That means that for more complex models, the matcher function in practice is a lambda that encapsulates the model.

+A _matcher factory function_ is a function that returns a _matcher function_, encapsulating the factory function arguments in some way.

 More functions will be added to the `match` and `makeMatch` namespaces in the future.

-### Direct matcher functions (match.*)
+### Plain matcher functions (match.*)

 The `match` namespace contains functions that are match functions themselves, that can be included in your model directly (that is: you just include their